ibm-cloud-docs/text-to-speech/getting-started.md

 This tutorial uses a Bearer token to authenticate.
 For more information see [Authenticating to IBM Cloud Pak for Data](/docs/watson?topic=watson-iam#gs-credential-cpd).
 {: tip}

-### Using the curl examples
-{: #getting-started-curl}

-This tutorial uses the `curl` command to call methods of the service's HTTP interface.
-Make sure that you have the `curl` command installed on your system.

-1. To test whether `curl` is installed, run the following command on the command line.
-If the output lists the `curl` version that supports Secure Sockets Layer (SSL), you are set for the tutorial.

-    ```bash
-    curl -V
-    ```
-    {: pre}

-1. If necessary, install the version of `curl` with SSL enabled for your operating system from [curl.haxx.se](https://curl.haxx.se/){: external}.

-### Tips
-{: #getting-started-tips}

--   Omit the braces (`{ }`) from the examples.
-They indicate variable values.
--   *Windows users,* replace the backslash (`\`) at the end of each line with a caret (`^`).
-Make sure there are no trailing spaces.
--   You can use a browser or other tools to play the audio files that are produced by the examples in this tutorial.
-For more information, see [Playing an audio file](/docs/text-to-speech?topic=text-to-speech-audio-formats#formats-play).

 ## Synthesize text in US English
 {: #getting-started-synthesize-english}
 {: step}

 The following command use the `POST /v1/synthesize` method to synthesize US English input to audio.
 The request uses the voice `en-US_MichaelV3Voice`.
 It produces audio in the WAV format.

+You can use a browser or other tools to play the audio files that are produced by the examples in this tutorial.
+For more information, see [Playing an audio file](/docs/text-to-speech?topic=text-to-speech-audio-formats#formats-play).
+{: tip}

 1. Issue the following command to synthesize the string "hello world".
 The request produces a WAV file that is named `hello_world.wav`.